Investors scramble to avoid Swiss share trading block after EU row

 That means as of Monday almost 300 shares in Swiss companies, including Nestle, Roche and Novartis, cannot be traded at EU stock exchanges which normally see around 30 percent of the volume in Zurich-listed shares.

-The Swiss stock market has a market capitalisation of €1.1 trillion euros, more than 10 per cent of the pan European STOXX 600 index’s total.
+The Swiss stock market has a market capitalisation of €1.1 trillion, more than 10 per cent of the pan European STOXX 600 index’s total.

 While few traders expect the ban to lead to a major market dislocation, some said it could deter them trading.